Zarathecat/storyboard-blog/content/why-storyboard-for-openstack.md

 no existing solution offered them all.
 An experimental OpenStack infra project, called StoryBoard, was started based on those requirements.
 But it went slow and we continued to consider alternatives.
-We came very close to implementing one such alternative solution (Maniphest) but it was missing one of our keys requirements (an API-first design) and their developers were not really interested in bending their product to support our (admittedly specific) use case.
+We came very close to implementing one such alternative solution (Maniphest) but it was missing one of our key requirements (an API-first design) and their developers were not really interested in bending their product to support our (admittedly specific) use case.